pamelaleon/EventTrackerProject/README.md

 Another problem I also encountered was that I was receiving duplicates of a profile displayed.
 For example if I search the dog id of 4 and then right after search for 5, then both 4 and 5 will be displayed at the same time insead of showing the most recent id searched.
 To overcome to problem I used .innerHTML and remove() functions in order for the page to just display the current id that was searched instead of populating the web with each additontal id search and displaying it.

+Lastly, as I started to use Angular to create the front end to my project I felt a lot more confident about using css/html.
+Working with angular was also very interesting as there is more components but definitely useful.
+There was an error that I was receiving which I had no clue at first why it was happening.
+My CRUD all worked except for adding a dog profile.
+I kept getting an empty object list even if I did input the fields in the form.
+I decided to look into the service.ts in my create method to find that I had called all the fields and applied them to empty strings and numbers.
+That was the reason why I kept getting a empty object array.
+Originally I thought that I had to have the fields in create to identify them but now I know that it is unnecessary because in my create() method I call the DogPorofile object that already knows the fields.
+Once I removed the empty fields I was able to add a new dog profile with the saved input fields passed in.